 Learn about ticks and where they hang out to avoid getting tick bites

 It’s tick season, so we need to cover up, be aware of where ticks hang out, and do tick checks after every hike.
-I became more concerned about ticks after a good friend of mine was diagnosed with Lyme Disease in 2011 after being very sick for four years.
-Had my friend received treatment shortly after contracting Lyme Disease, her recovery would have been quick (few rounds of antibiotics).
-Instead, she had to fly to the U.S. to be diagnosed and dealt with severe health problems for seven years due to late diagnosis and treatment.
 While Lyme Disease is easy to treat if caught early, the Canadian blood test has a high rate of false negatives and many doctors in Alberta will not test for it as they do not believe Lyme Disease can be caught here.
-Please learn the facts so you can avoid catching Lyme Disease and other tick-borne illnesses.
+Please educate yourself so you reduce the risk of catching Lyme Disease and other tick-borne illnesses.

 Disclosure: This story contains affiliate links through which I may earn a small commission at no extra cost to you.
 Thank you for supporting our website!